The Word You Keep Reaching For

 When 93.2% of the population is below baseline, therapy and enhancement collapse into the same project.
 Restoring someone to normal metabolic function — stable blood sugar, healthy blood pressure, controlled inflammation — is simultaneously a therapeutic intervention and an enhancement relative to the population.
 The person who sleeps eight hours, eats whole food, and manages their stress is not "optimized."
 They are functioning as designed.
 But measured against the 93.2%, they look superhuman.

 This collapse matters because it exposes a lie buried in the word "normal."
 Normal is a statistical concept.
 It describes what is common, not what is healthy.
 When the common state is pathological, normalcy becomes the disease and deviation becomes the cure.
-We have watched, in our research and across our community, otherwise intelligent people defend habits that are destroying them because those habits are normal — because everyone they know is tired, inflamed, foggy, and anxious, so tiredness, inflammation, fog, and anxiety must be the human condition.
+The anticivilization runs on this confusion — otherwise intelligent people defending habits that are destroying them because those habits are normal, because everyone they know is tired, inflamed, foggy, and anxious, so tiredness, inflammation, fog, and anxiety must be the human condition.

 They are not the human condition.
 They are conditions.
 Specific, measurable, produced by specific inputs, and reversible by specific changes.
 Aristotle knew the difference.
-We forgot it.
+The anticivilization forgot it.
+You did not.

 Robert Kegan spent decades at Harvard studying how adults develop — not cognitively in the narrow sense, but in terms of how they construct meaning, relate to their own beliefs, and author their lives.